 YOU MUST keep your campsite and cabin clean and orderly at all times.
 Excessive filth will result in a $250 cleaning fee.

 CANCELLATION POLICY: Recreation.gov charges customers a $10.00 cancellation fee, and they also keep the reservation fee.
 You will forfeit the first night's use fee if a cabin or campsite reservation is cancelled within 14 days of the scheduled arrival date.
 The only reason that justifies a fully or partially refunded cancellation/early departure is ice and snow that make the roads impassible.
-Rain, cold, heat, nor any other reason/personal emergency will warrant a fully refunded cancellation within 14 days of your stay or an early departure refund.
+Rain, cold, heat, NOR ANY OTHER REASON, including a personal emergency, temproary utility disruption, etc will warrant a fully refunded cancellation within 14 days of your stay or an early departure refund.

 White Rock Mountain is 2,309 feet above sea level and received its name from the appearance of the lichen on the sheer bluffs that appear white from a distance.
 Guests at White Rock can enjoy incredible scenic views from the lodge, cabins, campground and bluffs.
 The forest is home to a large variety of wildlife including deer, bear, bald eagles, turkey and more.
 In the fall season White Rock Mountain offers unrivaled opportunities for taking in the bright red, orange and yellow autumn foliage that sweeps across the Ozark National Forest.
 The forest around White Rock is also a waterfall hunter's paradise featuring several great falls located in the surrounding area.